Juvederm vs Botox: Which Is Better?

 When it comes to facial rejuvenation procedures, there is no such thing as a “can’t-miss” treatment.
 Instead, patients should evaluate Juvederm, Botox, and other cosmetic procedures.
 This allows patients to learn about different types of cosmetic procedures, how they are performed, and their associated benefits and risks.

 It also helps to meet with Dr. Azizzadeh to discuss facial rejuvenation procedures.
 Dr. Azizzadeh is happy to examine a patient and offer a personalized facial rejuvenation treatment recommendation.
 He can respond to a patient’s concerns or questions regarding facial rejuvenation procedures as well.
-To learn more about Juvederm, Botox, or other cosmetic procedures or to schedule a free consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.
+To learn more about Juvederm, Botox, or other cosmetic procedures or to schedule a consultation with Dr. Azizzadeh, please contact us online or call us today at 310-657-2203.